securefederatedai/openfl/docs/developer_guide/running_the_federation.notebook.rst

 Familiarize with the API Concepts in an Aggregator-Based Worklow
 ================================================================

-Step 1: Enable the |productName| Python API
+Step 1: Enable the OpenFL Python API
 -------------------------------------------

 Add the following lines to your Python script.